 Q. What size gas string trimmer do I need?

-When trying to decide on the right size trimmer for the job, consider the size of the yard, the number of obstacles in the yard, and the type of obstacles.
+When trying to decide on the right size trimmer, consider the size of the yard, the number of obstacles in the yard, and the type of obstacles.
 Generally, larger yards without many obstacles will be easier with larger gas string trimmers.
-Yards with gardens with low-hanging plant leaves, lawn ornaments, and fences are better handled with a smaller trimmer.
+Yards with gardens, low-hanging plant leaves, lawn ornaments, and fences are better handled with a smaller trimmer.

 Q. How do you store gas string trimmer?

-So it’s safe from hot and cold temperature extremes, precipitation, and debris, it’s a good idea to store a gas string trimmer off of the floor inside a workshop or garage.
+To keep it safe from hot- and cold-temperature extremes, precipitation, and debris, store a gas string trimmer off of the floor inside a workshop or garage.
 This can be done by hanging the gas string trimmer on the wall using two or more hanging hooks.
 Make sure to empty the gas from the trimmer before storing for the off-season.

 Q. How long do gas string trimmers last?

 Gas string trimmers can last about 5 to 10 years, with some difference in longevity depending on how the trimmer is stored and if it is maintained properly.